carlinoo/Vinum/README.md

 Vinum is an alpha version so it is not recommendable to use apart from personal projects or to contribute to the framework.

 ### How to start?
 The first thing you need is to download or clone the repository.
-For future versions you will be able to just download the executable file and do `bin/vinum new [APP_NAME]` on the command line.
+For future versions you will be able to just download the executable file and do `vinum new [APP_NAME]` on the command line.
 A new folder will be generated on the location chosen with the new project.

 After this you will need to make some changes lot let the application connect to the database.
+If any of the files we will be talking about don't exist, just create them yourself.
 In `config/variables.php` fill in the details about the database.
 It will need to look like this:

 ``` php
 <?php